“The best I ever had? Whew. That’s a tough question. Not that I have all that many to choose from.”

 They giggled and continued, oblivious to my posed indifference.

-“The best, and probably all around most romantic and sexy time, was this incredible fantasy that happened to me at a Club Med.
+“The best, and most romantic and sexy time, was this incredible fantasy that happened to me at a Club Med.
 You’ll never believe it because I don’t even believe it myself, but I swear it’s true.”

-“You see, in order to believe this, you have to understand that being at that place put you in a state of perpetual arousal.
+“In order to believe this, you have to understand being at that place put you in a state of perpetual arousal.
 It’s not like it is now.
 This was in the days when Club Med meant sex, sex, sex.”

 This was one of the only times I was glad a line was moving slowly.
 However, I wanted her to hurry up before they got to the front.
 Fortunately, a lot of people were checking into the hotel for the conference so hearing the end of her story looked promising.

 “I remember.
-So tell me already,” said her friend, nudging her, and I quietly agreed.
+So tell me already,” said her friend.

 “One evening after a long day of tanning and drinking, I went for a walk by myself on the beach to watch the sunset.
 It was a lovely evening and a fog was starting to roll in.
 I was strolling along, trying to commune with nature.
 Remember how we used to do that?”